skip to main content

 When it comes to borrowing, your credit history is important to lenders.

 Lenders check your credit to evaluate how risky you are as a borrower.
-It’s here they’ll see the types of credit you have, the amount of debt you owe, and how you’ve handled debt in the past.
+Checking your credit allows them to see the types of credit you have, the amount of debt you owe, and how you’ve handled debt in the past.

-Lenders don’t expect you to have perfect credit, but they do want to feel confident you’ll repay them.
-A credit report helps lenders evaluate the likelihood of a borrower paying them back on time.
+Lenders don’t expect you to have perfect credit, but they do want to feel confident you will repay them.
+A credit report helps lenders evaluate a borrower’s likelihood of repayment..

 “If the reports and scores indicate elevated credit risk, the consumer may be denied or approved with less advantageous terms.
 If the reports and scores indicate a low level of credit risk, the consumer will likely be approved with very competitive terms,” says John Ulzheimer, a credit expert, formerly of FICO and Equifax.

-Building a good credit rating starts with identifying what’s bringing your credit score down.
+Building a good credit rating starts with identifying what is bringing your credit score down.
 From there, you can put habits into place that build your credit.
 Therefore, it's essential that you understand how to read your credit report, how to request it, and how to correct any errors.

 What is a credit report?

 A credit report shows a detailed record of a consumer’s borrowing history.
-It summarizes a borrower’s track record with managing and repaying debt.
+It summarizes a borrower’s track record of managing and repaying debt.

-When an individual opens a credit card or takes out a loan, creditors keep track of a borrower’s payment history, loan balance, and credit limit.
+When an individual opens a credit card or takes out a loan, creditors track the borrower’s payment history, loan balance, and credit limit.
 Creditors then report this information to credit reporting companies.
-The credit reporting companies compile all of a borrower’s credit and loan information into a single credit report.
+The credit reporting companies compile a borrower’s credit and loan information into a single credit report.

 Credit reports may also include bankruptcies and other public records, businesses that have acquired your credit report, and other personal information.